Stannp/stannp-php/README.md

 ## Usage
 As with the API the SDK is broken down into the separate components.
-A complete list of these classes are:
+The naming scheme for the classes and methods matches with the API docs; A complete list of these classes are:

 ```php
 use Stannp\API\Campaigns;